 Seasonal Living Magazine is complimentary for all subscribers and also gets sent to Gary’s substantial email list + promoted over all of his social channels and every issue is promoted via a national online video ad campaign.

 Follow Gary’s Instagram page here, to see some of the past videos and be sure to follow his Insta Stories. where you will see more.

-This is the cover of the last issue, where his guest contributor was Maryam Montague, the owner of Morocco’s Peacock Pavillions boutique hotel and the other featured contributors were international color expert, Amy Wax, tile expert, Lee Harris Nicholson of Filmore Clark and the featured designers were Betsy Burnham of Burnham Design and Cheryl Clendenon of In Detail Interiors.
+This is the cover of one popular issue, where his guest contributor was Maryam Montague, the owner of Morocco’s Peacock Pavillions boutique hotel and the other featured contributors were international color expert, Amy Wax, tile expert, Lee Harris Nicholson of Filmore Clark and the featured designers were Betsy Burnham of Burnham Design and Cheryl Clendenon of In Detail Interiors.

-If you’d like to, subscribe by clicking here.
+If you’d like to, please get your complimentary subscription by clicking here.

-Gary is starting to accept advertising, beginning with the June 2019 issue.
+Gary is also starting to accept advertising.
 It is very inexpensive to advertise in Seasonal Living Magazine and the benefits for being able to grow your business faster are substantial.

 We are not selling this advertising for Gary, but simply letting everyone know that the opportunity is available.

 Gary and his reps are the ones to speak to about the advertising and they will have a media kit available at #HPMkt for any of you that are interested.

 Because we produce and write this magazine for Gary, however, we will be producing the new sponsored content ad units for his advertisers.

 Sam, by business partner in Savour Partnership and the designer of the magazine, is the #1 rated visual content producer for HGTV, and writes HGTV’s Design Trends column.